albertomh/djereo/docs/src/featurelist.md

     `djereo` is opinionated insofar as it embodies beliefs such as 'postgres is the best database for a new project' or 'htmx for frontends is great'.
 It lays out paved paths and sensible defaults if you choose to configure a new project with these tools.
-The aim isn't to be restrictive or force e.g. `htmx` or `django-waffle` on anyone.
+The aim is not to be restrictive or force e.g. `htmx` or `django-waffle` on anyone.

 ### Versions